creepymonster/GlucoseDirect/README.md

 - Snooze for glucose alerts

 ## Roadmap
-- Refactor to allow different sensors or transmitters (load md on demand)
 - Other diabetes sources to upload to (like tidepool, ...)

 ## Quick test?